 Sabreen Darwish, MSN, RN, is entering her first year as an MS-to-PhD student in the Population Health track.
 She received her BSN degree from Jordan University of Science and Technology (J.U.S.T.) in 2002.
 Darwish worked for four years as RN in one of the distinct hospitals in the Middle East; namely King Abdullah University Hospital where she had a unique opportunity to care for patients with cardiovascular disease (CVD).
 Sabreen’s believe that “nursing is a demanding career” motivated her to work as a teaching assistant and clinical trainer in J.U.S.T.
-Sabreen obtained her Master’s degree in Adult Health with focus on cardiology from Queen’s University of Belfast, Northern Ireland in 2007, and is currently working as a lecturer in J.U.S.T.
+Sabreen obtained her master’s degree in adult health with a focus on cardiology from Queen’s University of Belfast, Northern Ireland in 2007, and is currently working as a lecturer in J.U.S.T.
 Sabreen’s research interest is studying CVD population with a focus on the nurses’ role in behavioral change and creating innovative smoking cessation interventions, in order to deliver better nursing interventions and achieve patient outcomes.

 Hannah Fraley, MSN, RN, IBCLC will be entering her first year as a PhD student in Population Health.
 Hannah is originally from Massachusetts where she received her BSN in 2002 from Simmons College.
 She completed her MSN in Nursing Leadership in 2011 from California State University, Fullerton.
 She is a member of Sigma Theta Tau, the Association of Women's Health Obstetric and Neonatal Nurses, and Intervarsity Nurses Christian Fellowship.
 Hannah comes with a background in the Perinatal Specialty are of Nursing, including Quality and Nursing Management.
 She will be working as an Adjunct Maternal Child Health Nursing Faculty member at Simmons College, as well as a per diem Lactation Consultant at Beth Israel Deaconess Medical Center.
 While completing her MSN and working as a nurse leader for women and children's services, Hannah's eyes were opened to the plight of vulnerable populations of women and children in the United States and worldwide.
 She has a particular interest in breaking the silence of the worldwide problem of human trafficking and the exploitation of women and children.